gchq/gaffer-docker/docker/spark-py/README.md

 # spark-py
 In this folder you can find the required files for building and running an executor container image for [Spark's official Kubernetes support](http://spark.apache.org/docs/latest/running-on-kubernetes.html).

-This is used by `kubernetes/gaffer-jhub/` but can be built and run independantly.
+This is used by `kubernetes/gaffer-jhub/` but can be built and run independently.

 To use this image, update your Spark configuration (e.g. `spark-defaults.conf`) to include: